-- 1. The election of five (5) directors to serve until the next Annual Meeting of Shareholders and until their successors are elected and qualified. - 2.
-An advisory vote to approve the Company's executive compensation for Named Executive Officers. - 3.
-An advisory vote to approve the frequency for holding an advisory vote on the Company's executive compensation for Named Executive Officers. - 4.
-To ratify the appointment of CohnReznick LLP an independent registered public accounting firm, as the company's independent registered public accountants for the fiscal year ending December 31, 2015. - 5.
-To consider any other business that is properly presented at the meeting.
+- 1. The election of six (6) directors to serve until the next Annual Meeting of Shareholders and until their successors are elected and qualified. - An advisory vote to approve the Company's executive compensation for Named Executive Officers. - 3.
+To ratify the appointment of CohnReznick LLP, an independent registered public accounting firm, as the company's independent registered public accountants for the fiscal year ending December 31, 2017. - To consider any other business that is properly presented at the meeting.